June 27, 2022, 5 PM PST. Applications must be submitted to the LPB 2022 Funding Cycle online application process, please click here.

 - The extent to which the proposal takes into account online viewers and the needs and interests of the program’s target audience.

-- The producer’s ability to successfully complete the program on budget and on schedule, given the experience of the producer and proposed production team.
+- The filmmaker’s ability to successfully complete the program on budget and on schedule, given the experience of the filmmaker and proposed production team.

 - Soundness of the production and fund-raising plans.

 - Overall, the extent to which the project fulfills the LPB mission and programming goals.

 Sample tapes are not required for review during the first phase of this process.
 However, applicants will be required to include a link to either previous sample work or a current sample of the project.